-"To promote comparable and accurate test results on the performance of ballast water management systems for certification, through an open exchange of information, transparency in methodologies and advancing the science of testing."
+"To promote comparable and accurate test results on the performance evaluation of technologies and methodologies to control the risk of bio-invasion and harmful species introductions by shipping, through an open exchange of information, transparency in methodologies and advancing the science of testing."

-The members agreed to:
+The members of Global TestNet have agreed to:

-- work together toward consensus on standardization, to the extent possible, of test and analytical methods and approaches, to increase the comparability and accuracy of results among tests;
+- work together toward consensus on standardization, to the extent possible, of test and analytical methods and approaches, to increase the comparability and accuracy of results among tests

-- when possible, participate in cross-training and inter-calibration among the Members to increase comparability and consistency within GloBal TestNet;
+- when possible, participate in cross-training and inter-calibration among the members to increase comparability and consistency within Global TestNet

 - when appropriate, assist in vetting or validation of new testing and analytical methods

 - encourage diverse inputs from scientific experts, including those outside the ballast water testing community